Oil prices fall on record U.S. output, stock build

 Meanwhile, OPEC and non-OPEC producers cut oil output in June by 20 percent more than agreed levels, compared with 47 percent in May, two sources familiar with the matter told Reuters on Wednesday.

 Saudi Arabia boosted production sharply last month, raising crude shipments to world markets by 390,000 bpd to 7.6 million bpd, Kpler tanker-tracking data showed.
-That was the biggest increase since the end of 2016, according to the International Energy Agency.
+That was the biggest increase since the end of 2016, according to the International Energy Agency [IEA/M].